The science of swimming

 Joel H. Hildebrand, The New York Times Obituary, May 3, 1983.

 Swimming is superb aerobic exercise (vigorous exercise that really pumps your heart and lungs) and very tiring; the two things are, of course, connected.
-You can swim further for longer by swimming more efficiently, which means using as little energy as possible for each stroke by getting as much forward propulsion as possible.
+You can swim further for longer by swimming more efficiently, which means using as little energy as possible for each stroke by minimizing drag, and getting as much forward propulsion as you can.

 With front crawl, the object is to extend your hand as much as you can and bring it back as far as possible, dragging as much water back (with a cupped hand and a bent forearm) as you possibly can.
+(Swimming teachers call this two-part process the "catch" and "pull.")
 If you make a long, complete stroke with a proper follow-through, you're applying your pulling force for longer and each stroke will count for more.
 You can see this from Newton's second law of motion, which is often written:

 force = mass × acceleration